Don’t save this one for Laters! This British export’s inclusive culture and international focus will make you want to Link up ASAP.

 Summer program

 Our summer associates are part of a pool and typically work with several practice groups throughout the summer.
-They may also have an opportunity to spend the summer in one of our overseas offices or spend time in more than one office.
+They may also have an opportunity to spend a portion of their summer in one of our overseas offices.
 As well as helping on billable matters, summer associates are expected to work on pro bono assignments.
 They also attend training sessions throughout the summer to prepare them for practice and introduce them to the firm.
-Summer associates typically share offices with associates, and each summer associate is assigned a partner/counsel mentor and an associate mentor.
+Each summer associate is assigned a partner/counsel mentor and an associate mentor.
 Summer associates have informal catch-ups with their mentors over the course of the summer, and they also receive two formal appraisals during the program, one at the midpoint and one at the end of the summer.

 Linklaters hosts many social events for summer associates, the most notable being the midsummer retreat to London.
 “The retreat brings the entire global summer associate class together in London for several days to see the office and learn more about the firm and how we work together to serve our clients,” Tween explains.
 “The retreat is also an opportunity for the summers to meet our London-based attorneys and get to know their summer associate classmates who are working in different offices.
 And of course, they also get to do some sight-seeing as a class and experience London.”